Jeffrey-Ede/Beanland-Atlas/README.md

 A full list of dependencies can be found in the main project header.

 The Beanland Atlas project is in a pre-release state.
 Critical portions of the code are still in development and it has not been fully optimised.
+Nevertheless, the reposited code may be freely used; without restriction, as described by the MIT License.